Jobs, Internships, Volunteering

 Regardless of their role, all Nature Museum volunteers must have a commitment to our mission and a genuine passion for nature and science.

 We invest a lot of time in bringing new volunteers on board and finding the right fit for their interests, talents, and schedules.
 Please know that it may take up to two months to become an official Nature Museum volunteer.
 If you have an urgent need for service hours, we encourage you to seek out other opportunities.
 You can browse the variety of volunteer positions offered below.
 Questions?
-Please our Volunteer and Intern Coordinator, Anabel Hirano, at ahirano@naturemuseum.org.
+Please contact our Volunteer and Intern Coordinator, Anabel Hirano, at ahirano@naturemuseum.org.

 • Host Volunteers provide meaningful assistance and support to museum guests of all ages.
 They provide wayfinding assistance throughout the museum, highlight daily programs and upcoming events, and help to answer questions from guests.
 Host Volunteers provide invaluable support by acting as a conduit between museum guests and museum staff and volunteers.